cmda-minor-web/web-app-from-scratch-2122/course/week-4.md

 — Write a section that describes how to install this project 🤓
 - Write sections of how to use this project, what are its features 🤔
+- Add the Activity Diagram with a wireflow for the interaction and control flow of your code 🛠
 - What external data source is featured in your project and what are its properties 🌠
 - Add a checklist of done stuff and stuff you have still on your wishlist ✅